 From October 2019, policy regarding Letter of Recommendation has changed.
 Now an applicant for Tier 1 Exceptional Talent Visa in Digital Technology must have three docs called “Letter of Recommendation”.
 Not just two like before.
 However, some immigration lawyers think that this change will positively influence the whole ecosystem.
 But I have been in your shoes.
 I know how big a headache you have now.
-So let’s clarify the main points about the letter of recommendation.
+So let’s clarify the main points about the letter of recommendation (additionally to formal requirements).
 What main steps you need to do and how to get it.

 Find the right person